Narcissism & Empathy Deficits

 Course #21-21 | 2018 | 35 pages | 15 posttest questions

 Professional Development Resources is an AOTA Approved Provider of continuing education (#3159).
 OT Content Focus - Domain of OT: Context & Environment; OT Process: Outcomes.
-This program is offered for 0.2 CEU's.
+This program is offered for 0.2 CEUs.
 The assignment of AOTA CEU's does not imply endorsement of specific course content, products, or clinical procedures by AOTA.
-Professional Development Resources is also approved by the Alabama State Board of Occupational Therapy, the Florida Board of OT Practice, and is CE Broker compliant (provider #50-1635, courses are reported within 1 week of completion).
+Professional Development Resources is also approved by the Alabama State Board of Occupational Therapy; the Arizona Board of Occupational Therapy Examiners; the Florida Board of Occupational Therapy Practice; the Georgia State Board of Occupational Therapy; and is CE Broker compliant (#50-1635) (all courses are reported within two business days of completion).
 Participant successfully completed the required assessment component for this activity.

 As part of the American Occupational Therapy Association’s (AOTA) Approved Provider renewal process, AOTA is requesting that participants of this course complete a short online survey about your continuing education experience with our organization.
 Completing this survey will enter you into a quarterly drawing for a $100 voucher for AOTA publications or CE.
 To access the survey go to http://www.aota.org/appsurvey.